ralmaas/CPUtemperature/README.md

 # CPUtemperature

+## Please check CPUtemp, it is a replacement for this Service....

 A small Windows Service program used for reporting the CPU temperature using MQTT at regular intervals.

 Two NuGet packages used: M2Mqtt(4.3.0.0) and OpenHardwareMonitorLib (0.7.1.0).